freeskylier/lier/[users]-FAQ.md

+### <a name="know"/> I live in an uncensored region and don't know anyone in a censored region.
+Can I still help?
+Definitely!
+People in censored regions can still learn about you through your friends.
+So while you don't know anyone directly living in censored regions, your friends might, and they'll relay your information to their trusted friends in censored regions. **That's why it's really important to invite your friends to Lantern.** It maximizes the likelihood that your social network will reach into censored regions so you can actually help!

 ### <a name="whattodo"/> OK, I've installed Lantern.
 Now what?
 For users in uncensored regions, there are two basic things you can do once you've installed Lantern: